Last updated: 14 May 2023

-If you are using the football hold, you will want to place the pillow under the arm on whichever side you will be feeding from.
-If your pillow has a higher end, you will want this end to be positioned under your baby’s head to ensure that you can lift their head as close to the breast as possible.
+In this position, place the pillow under the arm on whichever side you will be feeding from.
+If your pillow has a higher end, you will want this end to be positioned at the breast end under your baby’s head to ensure that you can lift their head as close to the breast as possible.

-Place your baby onto the pillow bringing their tummy up close against your own and holding them on their side.
-Place your hand under your baby’s head for support and your arm along their back.
-Your baby’s legs and feet should be tucked under your arm with their hips flexed.
+Place your baby onto the pillow with their head near your breast while bringing their tummy up close against your side.
+Place your hand from the pillow side, under your baby’s head for support and your arm along their back.
+Your baby’s legs and feet should be tucked under the arm with their hips flexed.

 This is a great position for mum’s who have had Caesarean births as it keeps the baby away from the incision.
-This position can also be helpful for mum’s that have a fast let down as it may help the baby to control the flow more easily.
+For mum’s that have a fast let down, this position can also help the baby to control the flow more easily.

 Breastfeeding and nursing pillows can also be used for bottle feeding, you don’t have to be exclusively breastfeeding.

-Babies relaxing on nursing pillows.
-Tummy time couldn’t get easier.
+Baby relaxing on nursing pillow with toy bar.
+Play time couldn’t get easier.